Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 What should I avoid while taking Actamin?

-Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
-Actamin (sometimes abbreviated as APAP) is contained in many combination medicines.
-Taking certain products together can cause you to get too much this medicine which can lead to a fatal overdose.
-Check the label to see if a medicine contains this medicine or APAP.
+Ask a doctor or pharmacist before using any other medicine that may contain Actamin (sometimes abbreviated as APAP).
+Taking too much this medicine can lead to a fatal overdose.

 Actamin side effects